 The provisions of Section 148 of the Companies Act 2013 read with the Companies (CostRecords and Audit) Rules 2014 relating to Cost Audit and maintaining cost audit recordsis not applicable to the Company.

 7. CHANGE IN THE NATURE OF BUSINESS IF ANY

 During the year under review there was no change in the nature of business of theCompany.

 8. CREDIT RATING

-Comprehensive Microfinance Grading by CRISIL as on March 31 2019 is M1C1'.
+Comprehensive Microfinance Grading by CRISIL as on March 312020 is 'M1C1'.
 CRISIL'sComprehensive Microfinance Capacity signifies highest capacity of the MFI to manage itsoperations in a sustainable manner and Excellent performance on Code of Conductdimensions.
-The grading is assigned on an eight-point scale with respect to MicrofinanceCapacity Assessment Grading with M1' being the highest grading and M8' thelowest and on a five-point scale with respect to Code of Conduct Assessment with 'C1' beingexcellent performance and 'C5' the weakest.
+The grading is assigned on an eight-point scale with respect to MicrofinanceCapacity Assessment Grading with 'M1' being the highest grading and 'M8' the lowest andon a five-point scale with respect to Code of Conduct Assessment with 'C1' beingexcellent performance and 'C5' the weakest.

 9. SIGNIFICANT & MATERIAL ORDERS PASSED BY THE REGULATORS

-11. DETAILS OF ADEQUACY OF INTERNAL FINANCIAL CONTROLS
+11. INTERNAL FINANCIAL CONTROLS

 12. RISK MANAGEMENT POLICY

-13. CORPORATE SOCIAL RESPONSIBILTY POLICY
+13. CORPORATE SOCIAL RESPONSIBILITY

-In pursuance of the provisions of Section 135 and schedule VII of the CompaniesAct 2013 the Company has a CSR Committee of the Board which recommends (a)the policy on Corporate Social Responsibility (CSR) including changes thereto and (b)Oversees implementation of the CSR Projects or Programmes to be undertaken by the Company as per CSR Policy.
-Accordingly the Companyhas contributed Rs 29.32 million during FY 2018-19 as part of its CSR contribution.
+In pursuance of the provisions of Section 135 read with Schedule VII of the CompaniesAct 2013 the Company has a CSR Committee of the Board which reviews and recommends (a)the policy on Corporate Social Responsibility (CSR) including changes thereto and (b)Oversees implementation of the CSR Projects or Programmes to be undertaken by the Companyas per its CSR Policy.
+The CSR policy of the Company is available on the website of theCompany - www.creditaccessgrameen.com.

 14. WHISTLE BLOWER POLICY OR VIGIL MECHANISM FOR DIRECTORS AND EMPLOYEES

 The Company has established a whistle blower mechanism for the Directors and employeesto report any genuine concerns through firstname.lastname@example.org.
-Employees are encouraged toreport any unethical behaviour actual or suspected fraud or violation ofthe Codes of Conduct or policy or illegal activity occurring in theorganisation.
+Employees are encouraged toreport any unethical behaviour actual or suspected fraud or violation of the Codes ofConduct or policy including Insider Trading or any other illegal activity occurring in theorganisation.
 In exceptional cases directors or employees can raise their concernsdirectly to the Chairman of the Audit Committee by sending an e-mail email@example.com'.
 The cases reported will be investigated and resolved withinstrict timelines.
-The identity ofthe whistleblower will be kept confidential andprotection from retaliatory actions isalso provided for in the policy.
+The identity of the whistle-blower will be kept confidential andprotection from retaliatory actions is also provided for in the policy.
 Quarterly reportsin this regard are reviewed by the Audit Committee.